mistakenot/donations/readme.md

 The [./data](./data) directory contains code for downloading, cleansing and loading the data into a running Sqlite instance.
 The [./sqlite](./sqlite) directory contains everything needed to build the database schema.
 FInally, the [./server](./server) directory contains the [Nest.JS](https://docs.nestjs.com/) service for hosting the GraphQl endpoint.

+## Tests

+There are a few tests implemented:

+- In the [./data](./data) directory.
+Run `make test-data` from the root directory to run them.
+- In the [./server](./server) directory.
+Run `make test-server` from the root directory to run them.